Tenderly/hardhat-tenderly/README.md

 *Alternatively*, this step can be skipped by doing `tenderly login` on the `tenderly-cli`

-After this you can access [Tenderly](https://tenderly.co/) through the Buidler Runtime Environment anywhere you need it (tasks, scripts, tests, etc).
+After this you can access [Tenderly](https://tenderly.co/) through the Hardhat Runtime Environment anywhere you need it (tasks, scripts, tests, etc).

 ## TypeScript support

 You need to add this to your `tsconfig.json`'s `files` array:
-`"node_modules/@tenderly/buidler-tenderly/src/type-extensions.d.ts"`
+`"node_modules/@tenderly/hardhat-tenderly/src/type-extensions.d.ts"`